mitsuhiko/immersedcode/2011/4/9/texture-atlases.rst

     }
     m_atlas->freeze();

-And this is how it looks:
+And this is how a font uploaded into such an atlas looks like:

 .. image:: /static/blog-media/atlas-for-fonts.png
    :align: center